BibleResearch/bibleresearch.github.io/content/posts/words-only-one-meaning.md

 There are conservative evangelicals who argue that the word "κατέλαβεν" (which could mean "comprehend" or "overcome") has a double meaning here.<sup>17</sup>

 <aside class="marginnote">
   <span class="noteNumber">17</span> - This position was recently affirmed by a conservative, evangelical pastor, but the sermon is not available online (yet) so I have no citation for it.
+This is understanding is supported by scholars such as D.A.
+Carson <a href="https://s3.amazonaws.com/tgc-documents/carson/1982_understanding_misunderstandings_reformatted.pdf" target="_blank">here</a>.
 </aside>

 There are others who disagree, but there seems to be no textual, linguistic, theological, or philosophical limitation preventing that word from having multiple, intended meanings.